HomeToursBOOKPricesBajaCopperYucatanContact

 7) Optional: This is the word to watch for in our competitors itineraries.
 You may even find it once in one of ours.
 You will likely find it all over some of the other companies.
 Those optional's can add up really quickly.

-8) Customer Loyalty: Do they give previous customers a discount?
+9) Customer Loyalty: Do they give previous customers a discount?
 We do, ranging from 5 to 10%.
 We have the highest repeat rate in the industry, even some customers taking the identical trip twice.
 Do they allow you to change your deposit to another trip or even push it ahead a year (we usually do)?
 We have the odd unhappy customer, any company that tells you they don't, is lying.
 We do try to discourage people we feel are not the type who should be in a caravan.
 We would rather lose a customer than have them degrade the experience for everyone else.
 We actually have had a few customers who have done a trip with a competitor or 2 and told us there is no comparison, we are better by far.
 We can even put you in touch.
-Here is a page of interviews https://mexicocaravans.com/testimonials.html.
+Here is a page of interviews: testimonials.
 Are all our customers ecstatic?
 Would you believe us if we said yes?
 I thought not, but it was a good try.
 We do our best to make sure potential customers know what to expect and have a fun enjoyable time.
 Generally speaking, an informed customer is a happy customer.
-Paul, our technical service rep is always available by phone (1-855-327-7333) to deal with any concerns you may have before signing up.
+Paul, our technical service rep is always available by phone (604-200-1342) to deal with any concerns you may have before signing up.
 He will provide honest, frank answers to your concerns.
+We always try to treat customers as guests, not just a source of income.

-9) Is the Company technically operating legally?
-I believe ours is the only one.
+10) Is the Company technically operating legally?
+I believe ours may be the only one.
 Is that a problem?
 Certainly not so far, things have always been lax in Mexico, although some say they will be clamping down.
-We are the ONLY RV Caravan company legally registered with a business license to operate inside Mexico and our taxes are paid in Mexico.
+We are, we believe, the ONLY RV Caravan company legally registered with a business license to operate inside Mexico and our taxes are paid in Mexico.
 Regardless, it does mean we can access a lot of government support, others cannot.
 We actually have provided our services to some of our competitors under contract.

-10) Clubs: We have in the past been contractors for Club Caravans.
-Vagabundos del Mar, and the International Airstream Club.
-We currently run 2 Airstream trips a season.
+11) Clubs: We have in the past been contractors for Club Caravans.
+Vagabundos del Mar, the International Airstream Club, and the LTV club.

-We are pretty confident that when you take all into account you will see we are the best bang for the buck.
-We do not compromise quality to make our trips cheaper.
+We are pretty confident that when you take all into account, we are confident you will see we are the best bang for your buck.
+We refuse to compromise quality to make our trips cheaper.
+The old saying that you get what you pay for is true.
+My old pappy also used to say that the cheapskate ends up paying more.